slu-soc1120/slu-soc1120.github.io/content/docs/start_zoom.md

 <br>

 ## What If I Am Having Technical Issues?
-Feel free to email me at chris.prener@slu.edu.
+Feel free to email me at <a href = "mailto:chris.prener@slu.edu">chris.prener@slu.edu</a>.
 If it is during class, I may not respond right away.
 That is why we record course meetings, however.
 If you find that my video or audio is not working well, please let me know in the chat!

 <br>